CT Scans

 CT scan exam time varies depending on what needs to be examined, but they normally take anywhere from 5 to 30 minutes.
 Scans are quick so you can continue on with your day as soon as it’s complete!

-The time it takes to have the results analyzed will vary based on the amount and area of the images being taken.
+The time it takes to have your results analyzed will vary based on the amount and area of the images being taken.
 Nevertheless, we pride ourselves on providing timely imaging results for our patients and doctors.